moq-wg/moq-transport/draft-ietf-moq-transport.md

 There is a race
-condition between OBJECT messages and the SUBSCRIBE OK message if the Server Track ID value does not match the Suggested Track ID value set by the client.
+condition between OBJECT messages and the SUBSCRIBE OK message if the Publisher Track ID value does not match the Suggested Track ID value set by the client.
 See {{message-subscribe-confirm}} for resolution of that race condition.
+See {{track-id-values}} for selection of Track ID values.

 ## SUBSCRIBE ERROR {#message-subscribe-error}